Error-correcting codes and absolutely maximally entangled states for mixed dimensional Hilbert spaces: Introduction

-The theory of quantum error-correction, encoding and decoding methods initiated in the latter part of the nineties with the work of Gottesman \cite{Gottesman1996}, \cite{Gottesman1997} and Calderbank et al \cite{CRSS1998}, developed quickly over the following decade, see, for example, \cite{BrunLidar2013}, \cite{FGG2007}, \cite{Gottesman2009} and \cite{LZX2008}.
-The need to correct for imperfect quantum processes as well as natural decoherence of information has led to further advances, with codes such as surface codes \cite{FAMMC2012} and bosonic codes \cite{BESWZ2024}, \cite{CMSZS2021} being proposed.
-These codes assume that computations are made in Hilbert spaces of constant dimension.
-If we assume that the local dimension of each particle is a fixed prime power then one can use stabiliser codes over finite fields \cite{KKKS2006}, which allows for a rich mathematical structure to be exploited.
-More generally, Scott \cite{Scott2004} assumes that the local dimension is some integer $R$, but again the local dimension is fixed.
-Here we consider error-correcting codes for mixed dimensional Hilbert spaces, i.e. where each individual system can have arbitrary dimension.
-The only other previous works dedicated to quantum error correcting codes over mixed alphabets, which we are aware of, appear in \cite{GBZ2016} and \cite{WYFO2013}.
+The only other previous works dedicated to constructing quantum error correcting codes over mixed alphabets, which we are aware of, appear in \cite{GBZ2016} and \cite{WYFO2013}.
 In \cite{WYFO2013} two ideas are presented.
-The first is to take spans of graph states for mixed alphabets of size $r$ and $q$ where $r$ divides $q$.
+The first is to take spans of graph states for mixed alphabets of size $p$ and $q$ where $p$ divides $q$ resulting in quantum error-correcting codes in spaces $(\mathbb{C}^q)^{\otimes n_1} \otimes (\mathbb{C}^{p})^{\otimes n_2}$.
 The second is to project from a constant dimension code onto systems defined over smaller alphabets.
 In \cite{GBZ2016} the main idea is to use mixed orthogonal arrays to construct quantum states of heterogenous systems.
 Our approach here is different from the ideas presented in \cite{GBZ2016} and \cite{WYFO2013}.
 We introduce a stabiliser formalism for mixed dimensional Hilbert spaces.
 We consider abelian subgroups $\mathcal S$ of operators which are not confined to be generalised Pauli operators, or even subgroups of some nice error basis.
 Previous attempts to broaden the class of stabiliser codes include considering abelian subgroups of nice error bases \cite{KR2002a} and using non-abelian subgroups \cite{KR2002b}.
 We will prove here that it is possible to give a general formula for the dimension of the code stabilised by any abelian subgroup $\mathcal S$, see Theorem~\ref{dimensiontracetheorem}.
 A very important observation here is that these new concepts and results also apply to constant dimension spaces.
 In this article we will be particularly interested in the class of stabiliser codes which are defined by abelian groups of unitary operators which are permutations of the computational basis elements, up to unit scalars.
 We also prove a Singleton bound for such codes, generalising the bound in \cite{WYFO2013}.
+We do not address the issue of measurements for this broader class of stabiliser codes, nor the transformations of non-Pauli unitary stabiliser groups under operations and measurements, which remains open for future work.
+The articles \cite{Beaudrap2013} and \cite{BLvN2016} and subsequent articles detail an easy to use formalism for simulating stabiliser circuits on arbitrary fixed local dimension \cite{Beaudrap2013} and mixed dimensional systems \cite{BLvN2016}, generalising the classical computational efficiency of simulating the Clifford group.